PopSizzle/Daily-Schedule/README.md

 })
 ```

+The number 9 is used here since the sschedule begins at 9:00, or hour 9 of the day.

 After the data is stored, it is recalled from the local storage using a function that automatically runs every time the page is refreshed.
 Here is the second function for recalling the data:

 ```